ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

 and scientific open datasets.
 We were able to draw wordclouds representing the diversity of topics of studies in which the birds had been mentioned or studied.
 Such a search could be fun to do for your favourite bird(s)!
-And in general, you could have more serious use cases of such packages.
+And in general, following the same approach you could answer your own specific research question.

 #### Scientific literature access